zaqifathis/BIMserver-doc/Writing-a-service,-the-easy-way.md

 		addExtendedData(bytes, "example.html", "HTML Demo Results", "text/html", bimServerClientInterface, roid, NAMESPACE);
 	}

-        // Method to let BIMserver know whether you are going to provide progress-data
+        // Method to let BIMserver know whether you are going to provide progress-data, only required to implement if progress will be KNOWN
 	@Override
 	public ProgressType getProgressType() {
-		return ProgressType.UNKNOWN;
+		return ProgressType.KNOWN;
 	}
 }
 ```